nyergler/in-depth-pdb/slides.rst

 .. nextslide::

-.. only:: not slides

 Using post-mortem debugging is the same as modifying that to something
 like:

 .. code-block:: python